showjoe/ffui/docs/layout/grid.md

 ---
-title: Grid
+title: Grid system
+description: Use our powerful mobile-first flexbox grid to build layouts of all shapes and sizes thanks to a twelve column system, five default responsive tiers, Sass variables and mixins, and dozens of predefined classes.
 pageClass: border-columns
 ---

-# Grid system

-<p class="display-4">Use our powerful mobile-first flexbox grid to build layouts of all shapes and sizes thanks to a twelve column system, five default responsive tiers, Sass variables and mixins, and dozens of predefined classes.</p>
+<h4 class="display-4">{{$frontmatter.title}}</h4>
+<h3>{{$frontmatter.description}}</h3>

 # How it works